 REAL-TIME VIDEO MIX

-In REAL-TIME VIDEO MIX areas a video are replaced by the corresponding areas of another video in real time, according the selections of the viewer.
+In REAL-TIME VIDEO MIX, areas of a video are replaced by the corresponding areas of another video in real time, according to the selections of the viewer.

 Software: C++ (OpenFrameworks).